joshuajonah/Spotify-to-MP3-Converter-with-Album-Art-SpotConvert/README.md

 3. Start a new virtualenv with `virtualenv .` and activate it with `source bin/activate`.
 4. Install the python requirements with `pip install -r requirements.txt`
 5. Install and configure redis-server.
-6. Install ffmpeg with `sudo apt-get install ffmpeg`.
+6. Install ffmpeg and set it's path in the settings.
+Default: `/usr/bin/ffmpeg`.
 7. Run the `./manage.py runserver`.
 8. Run a Django-RQ process with `python manage.py rqworker`.
 9. Browse to Spotify online player and copy the url of the album or playlist you want to use.